tpal-taib/gchart/README.md

-Add PR Summary step to Ultralytics Actions (#7675)
+Add line counting and circular heatmaps in Ultralytics Solutions (#7113)